-You can easily add windows, flower boxes, workbenchs, and storage shelving, or as many doors as you need because the framing for the gable designs in my plans is very straight forward and a simple task to accomplish even if you don't have that much construction experience.
+You can easily add windows, flower boxes, workbenches, and storage shelving, or as many doors as you need because the framing for the gable designs in my plans is very straight forward and a simple task to accomplish even if you don't have that much construction experience.

 As far as storage in the roof, the gable style is not going to give you a whole lot of storage up there unless you have some really steep roof trusses or rafters.

-If you are looking for outdoor storage that's going to give you 'lots' more storage for the basic foot print, then the gambrel or barn style designs are what you want to build.
+If you are looking for outdoor storage that's going to give you 'lots' more storage for the basic foot print, then the gambrel or barn style shed designs are what you want to build.

 However, if you are looking for a really easy shed to build, the gable style is your best bet.

 If you want to build a shed that has lots of character and looks great, then the saltbox roof style is what you want to build.

 This design is a great shed for your garden tools.
 It will be a little harder to build due to the framing of the roof, but is not that much harder to build then your basic gable shed.